Oleksii Poroshenko: Public activity

 He was a representative in the regional parliament of Vinnytsia Oblast.

-During his participation in the special operation in Donbass, Oleksii Poroshenko was listed under a different name for conspiracy (Anisenko).
-He was a mortar gunner and served under the Kramatorsk.
+During his 2014 participation in the war in Donbas, Oleksii Poroshenko was listed under a different name for conspiracy (Anisenko).
+The extent of his war service is disputed.
+According to some sources, he was a mortar gunner and served in Kramatorsk.
+Other outlets have it that he was the commander of an artillery unit, while some claim that he didn't see any frontline service.